yasinstc/PhpChromeToPdf/README.md

 ## Installation of google-Chrome (Windows)
 ```
 Just Install updated version of chrome(after V 61.*)
 that-s it
 ```

 then try running `C:\Program Files (x86)\Google\Chrome\Application>chrome.exe --headless` from cmd terminal to verify it's installation

 > Note  the path of chrome directory can be different in your case

 ## License
 The **PhpChromeToPdf** is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Contribution
 Thanks to all of the contributors ,
 Check [Contribution](CONTRIBUTING.md) for contribution rules

-## Author
-Dawood Ikhlaq and Open source community